 This article was written for Holl and Lane Magazine Issue 19: Redemption.
-Read the full article on page 70.

 “I believe you” and “I’m sorry” are the two phrases that victims yearn to hear.
 They are the phrases that validate our experience and allow us to begin to heal.
 It’s not uncommon that we never hear either.
 Living with that void is torturous.

 Two years ago, I received a phone call I never expected.
 It was my daughter’s school calling to tell me that there was evidence of child abuse–she had come to school with bruises on her neck–and that they needed to contact the authorities and I needed to come to the school as soon as possible.
 My heart dropped into my stomach.
 I wasn’t sure what was harder to believe, that someone had so violently hurt my child or that the person who hurt her was her father.

 The events of that afternoon are both crystal clear and somewhat surreal.
 We spent time at the school being interviewed, having photos taken, and mostly sitting there in shock.
 While he was always more of the authoritarian, this seemed so out of character for the man I thought I knew.